UBS trader was a good tenant but not tidy

 Octave said Adoboli enjoyed the bars around the area, where the wealthy City of London rubs shoulders with the grimier East End.
 It would have been only a short walk to UBS offices near Liverpool Street station.

-Adoboli had worked at UBS since March 2006, according to his profile on the Financial Services Authority (FSA) register and was authorized to deal as both a principal and agent.
+Adoboli had worked at UBS since March 2006, according to his profile on the Financial Services Authority (FSA) register and was authorised to deal as both a principal and agent.

 Adoboli studied computer science and management at Nottingham University in central England from 2000-03, where he was a member of the students union committee.